 - Publications & Insights

-Claire Tucker is a partner at Bowmans and the head of the Public Law and Regulatory Practice.
-She was appointed a partner in 2003.
+Claire Tucker is a partner in our Johannesburg office Corporate Department, and is head of the Public Law and Regulatory Practice.

 Her Masters degree in Law and Development make her well placed to assist in projects involving the interface between law and policy.
 She has worked on a wide range of regulatory matters including drafting of laws and regulations, High Court review applications in respect of decisions on regulatory matters, the interpretation and application of statutes as well as commercial and transactional advice.

 She specialises in energy related matters and particularly in procurement and government contracting aspects of this.

 Claire has a BA and LLB from the University of the Witwatersrand and a MSc in Law and Development from the London School of Economics.

 - The South African National Treasury and the Department of Energy flagship independent power producer procurement processes for renewable energy, baseload coal, baseload gas including imported LNG in South Africa, all aspects of the design and implementation and drafting of the procurement process documents, and implementation of the process, as well as evaluation of bids and negotiation with preferred bidders.
 Drafting amended legislation and regulations to facilitate these programmes.